calluswhatyouwant/musicritic/README.md

 5. Go to *Project Configuration > Service Accounts*
 6. Click in *Create a new Private Key* and save the file in a safe place, please don't commit this file
 7. Place the *full path* to your file at the `FIREBASE_SERVICE_ACCOUNT` fild in `.env`
+8. On the sidebar menu, click on "Authentication", "Sign-in Method" tab and enable "Email/password" (same could be done with Google, Facebook and Twitter).
+9. Let's create our user!
+Select "Users" tab, click on "Add User".
+Set "Email" and "Password".
+Use this credentials to log in on the application.

 With both configured, you're ready to run **Musicritic**!